OscarLundberg/kontak-ts/README.md

 ## Introduction

-kontak-ts is a npm package written in typescript which enables use of the Kontakt Lua API from node.
+kontak.ts is a npm package written in typescript which enables use of the Kontakt Lua API from node.

 The package is based on the [Kontakt Lua API](https://native-instruments.com/ni-tech-manuals/kontakt-api-reference-manual/en/welcome-to-the-kontakt-lua-api-reference-manual)
 A bridging lua script is run within kontakt, which allows commands to be issued from a node environment.